ekacar1/Data690_Statistical_Analysis_and_Visualization_with_Python/README.md

 - Python Programming: An Introduction to Computer Science by John Zelle
 - Programming in Python 3: A Complete Introduction to the Python Language by M. Summerfield

-  First two books might be considered as required book for this course.
+  First two books might be considered as required coursebook for this course.

 ## Python Packages (Tentative)
 - **Analysis:** NumPy and SciPy